 * We identified meta-analyses, pooled analyses, and large surveys evaluating the association between sociodemographic factors such as educational attainment and urbanicity with T2D risk.
-We limited our analysis to high quality risk assessments adjusted for at least age and sex, to avoid the attenuating effects of adjusting for additional covariates.
-Fixed effects meta-analyses of collated effect sizes were conducted, stratified by country income level.
+We limited our analysis to high quality risk assessments adjusted for at least age and sex.
+When multiple models were provided, we selected the model adjusted only by sex and age to avoid the attenuating effects of adjusting for additional covariates.
+However, in some cases only one adjusted model was provided, which might have been adjusted for other variables in addition of sex and age, in which case we used such model .
+To pool the effect sizes, we used fixed effects meta-analyses with the Paule-Mendel procedure to calculate heterogeneity variance between studies (τ2), stratified by country income level.
 Given inconsistent definitions across studies and limited data availability, medium education attainment was assumed to be neutral (i.e. RR = 1).
-We distributed the central estimate of our meta-analyzed risk estimate for high vs low education (and urban vs. rural residence) by taking the square root and inverse square root of the central estimate of the relative risk.
+We distributed the central estimate of our meta-analyzed risk estimate for high vs low education (and urban vs. rural residence) by taking the square root and inverse square root of the central estimate of the relative risk, thus assuming equidistance from the high to medium level and from medium to low level (ref).
+We tested distributing the central estimate by incorporating information on the actual distance from high to medium and medium to low when available and the effects did not differ, thus we used the square root and inverse square root to keep consistency across studies.

 † Based on World Bank Country Income group classification

-‡ GDD definition of education level definition as follows- Low(1) : 0 - < 6 years completed; Medium (Secondary): 7-11 years completed; High (Tertiary): 12 years completed.
+‡ GDD definition of education level definition as follows- Low(1) : 0 - 6 years of education completed; Medium (Secondary): >6-12 years of education completed; High (Tertiary): >12 years of education completed.

 RR, relative risk; T2D, type II diabetes